Tokyo Private Tour for Solo Travelers

 SENSO-JI TEMPLE

-Visiting a temple solo has a quality that groups can't replicate—you move at your own pace, sit when you want to sit, stay as long as something holds your attention.
-Your guide explains the rituals so the experience has meaning, then gives you room to have it.
+Visiting a temple solo has a quality that groups can't replicate — you move at your own pace, sit when you want to sit, stay as long as something holds your attention.
+Your guide explains the rituals so they mean something, then gives you room.

 Exploring Asakusa backstreets